 Before you can begin to run payroll, you need to collect some information from your employees.
 Every employee needs to fill out Form W-4.
-This form will provide you with information about each employee’s federal income tax withholding exemptions, along with their names, addresses, and Social Security numbers.
+This form will provide you with information about each employee’s federal income tax withholding, along with their name, address, and Social Security number.
 You need all of this information to properly run and distribute payroll.

 Every time you hire a new employee, they will need to fill out a Form W-4.